wermos/blog/_posts/2022-09-15-naruto-detail.md

 4. When Naruto meets Kushina, she explains to him that the Tetragram Seal on his abdomen is a seal modeled after jutsu from Uzushiogakure, which is the village where the Uzumaki clan lived.

 5. The seal written on Gerotora is Naruto's Jinchuriki Seal.
 The visual we are shown in the anime (and the manga too!) is testament to the sheer complexity of the seal that Minato used.
-None other than a person highly skilled in the art of Sealing Jutsus could have created such a seal.
+None other than a person highly skilled in the art of Sealing Jutsu could have created such a seal.

 6. Apart from the sheer complexity of Naruto's seal, we also have to remember that Minato came up with the seal under duress (the village was being attacked).
-This little detail also indirectly shows Minato's skill with Sealing Jutsus.
+This little detail also indirectly shows Minato's skill with Sealing Jutsu.

 ## But Wait!